Friends of the Library

 Become a Friend of the Princeton Public Library

 Anyone who contributes to the Library’s Annual Appeal or buys a ticket to an event sponsored by the Friends automatically becomes a Friend of the Princeton Public Library.
-Friends who give $50 or more receive free admission to the Annual Book Sale preview and the opportunity to purchase presale tickets to events sponsored by the Friends.
+Friends who give $50 or more receive free admission to the Annual Book Sale preview.

 Those who give $100 or more receive mail delivery of Connections, the library’s award-winning quarterly magazine.

 The Friends welcomes new volunteers to become involved in their activities.
 Opportunities include working on the Friends Book Sale, the Beyond Words Annual Benefit, and Evenings with Friends.
 Individuals who volunteer their time and talents can make a valuable contribution to the library and the community.
-For more information, contact the Friends at 609.924.9529 ex.1280 or by email: email@example.com.
+For more information, contact the Friends at 609.924.9529, ext.1280 or by email: firstname.lastname@example.org.